 Cervical cerclage or cervical suture is a surgical procedure done to prevent an incompetent cervix from opening up early during pregnancy.
 It is done by stitching the cervix to hold it and avoid premature delivery (1).

-The procedure, which has been in vogue for over 50 years, is usually done in the second trimester to hold the pregnancy until 37 weeks.
+The procedure, which has been practiced for over 50 years, is usually done in the second trimester to hold the pregnancy until 37 weeks.
 In a study by multiple institutes, the survival rates after cervical emergency cerclage were 74% for overall survival, 88% for fetal survival, and 90% for neonatal survival.

 The cervical suture is done only if it is necessary and the necessity is determined by certain factors.